 No. EU students who are currently studying at Middlesex will see no change in their fee status for the duration of their course.
 Any fee change during your course will be as a result of a planned change by the University and not as a result of the referendum.

 Yes.
-Student Finance England has announced that EU nationals who are applying to study a course which starts in the 2017/18 Academic Year and which attracts student support, are unchanged.
+Student Finance England has announced that EU nationals who are applying to study a course which starts in the 2018/19 Academic Year and which attracts student support, are unchanged.
 Applications will be assessed against existing eligibility criteria, and loans and / or grants will be provided in the usual way.
-Read the full text of their statement.

 Yes.
 For the moment nothing has changed with regards to your ability to transfer to the Middlesex campus (if your course allows this).
-Also, as above, there will be no change in fee status or any restrictions on your ability to get funding from Student Finance England in 2017.
+Also, as above, there will be no change in fee status or any restrictions on your ability to get funding from Student Finance England in 2017/18 or 2018/19.
+No decision has yet been made for September 2019 onwards yet.

 As you are currently enrolled with us there should be no change in fee status at your home university caused by the referendum.
 However you should double check with your home University to be sure of any fee increase they might have planned independent of the referendum result.